GitJuski/Linux-servers/h5-GJ(In progress).md

 ![37](Screenshots/5/37.png)

-First I opened the cmd on windows and navigated to C:\Program Files\Oracle\VirtualBox.
-There I opened the vboxmanage and told the executable to add a dhcp server to the Room network.
-I gave the dhcp an IP address of 10.30.1.1 and then I configured the IP range to be 10.30.1.110 to 10.30.1.115.
-The netmask is the usual  /24 (255.255.255.0). --enable enabled the server.
-Then to check that it was correctly configured I user a command `vboxmanage list dhcpservers` to list them and checked the correct configuration.
+First, I opened the cmd on windows and navigated to C:\Program Files\Oracle\VirtualBox.
+There I opened vboxmanage and told the executable to add a DHCP server to the network called Room.
+I gave the DHCP an IP address of 10.30.1.1 and then I configured the IP range to be 10.30.1.110 to 10.30.1.115.
+The netmask was the usual /24 (255.255.255.0). --enable enabled the server.
+(NetworkChuck 2021.)

+Then to check that it was correctly configured I used a command `vboxmanage list dhcpservers` to list them and checked the correct configuration (VirtualBox.org s.a).

 ![38](Screenshots/5/38.png)

-Then I started both of the machines and logged in.
+Then I started both machines and logged in.
 On the left is the controller aka master-controller and the user masterofpuppets.
 On the right is the puppet machine aka puppet-box with a user anjovis.

 ![39](Screenshots/5/39.png)

-Here I checked that the dhcp server assigned the correct IP addresses.
-Then I pinged the Google's dns without success and then I pinged the puppet-box and it responded.
+Here I checked that the DHCP server assigned the correct IP addresses.
+Then I pinged Google's DNS (Domain Name System) without success and then I pinged the puppet-box and it responded.

 ![40](Screenshots/5/40.png)

-So these machines are isolated together in this network.
+So, these machines are isolated together in this network.
 On the puppet-box I opened the ports 22 and 80.

 ![41](Screenshots/5/41.png)

-Now I could open a browser and navigate to the puppets IP address with the master machine.
+Now I was able to open a browser and navigate to the puppets IP address with the master machine.
 I could read the heippa text which was good.

 ![42](Screenshots/5/42.png)

 Then I established an SSH connection to the puppet with the master.
-Here we can see that there are two session on the puppet-box.
+Here we can see that there were two sessions on the puppet-box.

 ![43](Screenshots/5/43.png)

 One from :0 and one from 10.30.1.111.
 The one from 10.30.1.111 is the master.
-Then I created an SSH key pair and send the public key to the puppet.
+Then I created an SSH key pair and sent the public key to the puppet.

 ![44](Screenshots/5/44.png)